Rates and fees verified as correct at 31 October, 2020. Other information correct at the time of writing. Advertiser disclosure.

 |Product||Interest rate from||Comparison rate from||Upfront fee|

-7.00% p.a.based on $30,000
+11.38% p.a.based on $30,000

-15.55% p.a.to 18.54% p.a.based on $30,000
+13.86% p.a.based on $30,000

-* The Comparison Rate combines the lender's interest rate, fees and charges into a single rate to show the true cost of a personal loan.
-The comparison rates displayed are for the amounts and terms quoted, based on monthly principal and interest repayments, on a secured basis for secured loans and an unsecured basis for unsecured loans, and apply only to these examples.
+WARNING: The Comparison Rate combines the lender's interest rate, fees and charges into a single rate to show the true cost of a personal loan.
+The comparison rates displayed are calculated based on a loan of $30,000 for a term of 5 years or a loan of $10,000 for a term of 3 years as indicated, based on monthly principal and interest repayments, on a secured basis for secured loans and an unsecured basis for unsecured loans.
+This comparison rate applies only to the example or examples given.
 Different amounts and terms will result in different comparison rates.
-Full comparison rate schedules are available from lenders.
-Costs such as redraw fees or early repayment fees, and savings such as fee waivers, are not included in the comparison rate but may inﬂuence the cost of the loan.
+Costs such as redraw fees or early repayment fees, and cost savings such as fee waivers, are not included in the comparison rate but may inﬂuence the cost of the loan.

 † Mozo may receive a payment from financial providers listed on the site.
 Customer reviews are in no way affected by any commercial relationships Mozo has with providers.